Uncertainty-Aware Image Classification In Biomedical Imaging Using Spectral-normalized Neural Gaussian Processes: Introduction

-Our goals are threefold.
+\uma{Our contributions are threefold.
 First, we provide a systematic evaluation of SNGP across diverse pathology datasets.
-Second, we compare with Monte Carlo methods for uncertainty quantification.
-Third, we release an open-source Pytorch SNGP framework to facilitate reproducible, uncertainty-aware deep learning in pathology.
-Together, these contributions aim to advance the development of uncertainty-aware, trustworthy AI systems that augment human experts.
+Second, we compare with deterministic and Monte Carlo methods for uncertainty quantification.
+Third, we release an open-source PyTorch SNGP framework to support reproducible uncertainty-aware deep learning in pathology.
+Together, these contributions provide a rigorous empirical assessment of SNGP in digital pathology and practical guidance for deploying trustworthy AI systems.}